claire-c/Meal_Tracker_App/readme.md

 ## If I had more time

 As I spent the week learning fragments, I did not have enough time to explore databases.
 I would have liked to explore SQLite as a solution to data persistence.

+You can read more about my experiences building this app [via my Linkedin article.](https://www.linkedin.com/pulse/weeks-8-9-building-android-app-claire-connachan/)